prani954/FAKE-NEWS-DETECTION/README.md

 1. Preprocess the data:

-  Clean and prepare the dataset using the provided scripts.
+   - Clean and prepare the dataset using the provided scripts.

 2. Train the models:

-  Run the training scripts to train LSTM, SVM, KNN, Naive Bayes, Random Forest, and Decision Tree models.
+   - Run the training scripts to train LSTM, SVM, KNN, Naive Bayes, Random Forest, and Decision Tree models.

 3. Evaluate the models:

-  Use the evaluation scripts to generate accuracy metrics, confusion matrices, and other visualizations.
+   - Use the evaluation scripts to generate accuracy metrics, confusion matrices, and other visualizations.

 4. Visualize results:

-  Generate and analyze visualizations like word clouds, correlation matrices, and performance graphs.
+   - Generate and analyze visualizations like word clouds, correlation matrices, and performance graphs.

-## License

-MIT

 ## Contact